Zero-Shot Neural Architecture Search with Weighted Response Correlation: Experiments

 \subsubsection{Search on MobileNetV2 Search Space}

 We also conduct experiments of architecture search on the ImageNet-1k dataset in the MobileNetV2 search space.
 We employ the optimal RE-SJW according to the experimental results on the NAS-Bench-101/201 benchmarks.
 Table~\ref{tab: MOBILENETV2} reports the test error on the ImageNet-1k dataset, the number of parameters, and the number of FLOPs for our discovered architecture below 600M FLOPs, as well as the search cost.
 The discovered architecture by RE-SJW is detailed in Table~\ref{tab: DISCOVEREDARCH}.
 This architecture achieves a competitive result of 22.1\% top-1 test error on the ImageNet-1k dataset in four GPU hours, thus being more efficient than existing NAS algorithms.
 It outperforms all manually designed architectures and most architectures designed by existing NAS algorithms.
-Compared with existing zero-shot NAS algorithms, our discovered architecture achieves 2.4\% less test error than TE-NAS with the same search time.
+Compared with existing zero-shot NAS algorithms, our discovered architecture achieves 2.4\% less test error than TE-NAS \cite{TENAS} with the same search time and only 0.2\% and 0.5\% more test error than ZiCo \cite{ZiCo} and AZ-NAS \cite{AZNAS}, respectively, while requiring less search time.
 We discover a comparable architecture with significantly less search cost.
 Therefore, RE-SJW is an effective and efficient zero-shot NAS algorithm.